mahbubiftekhar/Children_with_Cancer_UK-JPMorganCodeForGood/README.md

 The purpose of the web application was to offer the following:

 - A platform for supporting children and their loved ones through any related hardship
-- Provide an immediate community to interact, socialize and share experiences
+- Provide an immediate community to interact, socialise and share experiences
 - Signposting valuable information to all user groups

 [Here is a video demo of the web app:](https://youtu.be/boBYm-C_7HY)